maglietti/ignite3-chinook-demo/src/docs/distribution-zones-doc.md

 This ensures that when you join `Artist` and `Album` tables, the data is already located on the same node, reducing network transfers.

+### Rebalancing When Nodes Join or Leave

+When a node joins or leaves the cluster, Ignite automatically rebalances data according to the zone configuration:

+1. **Node Joining**: New partitions are created on the new node, and data is copied from existing replicas.
+2. **Node Leaving**: Partition replicas on the leaving node are redistributed to other nodes.

+The rebalancing process happens in the background and is designed to minimize disruption to ongoing operations.
+During rebalancing:

+- Primary partitions continue serving read and write operations
+- Rebalanced partitions become available as soon as they are created
+- The cluster maintains the specified replica count throughout the process

 ## Creating Zones Programmatically

 The demo creates zones programmatically in `TableUtils.java`: